Hilda Phoebe Hudson: Aeronautical Engineering

+published on the strength of struts, and methods for incorporating incidence wires between biplane wings into stress calculations.

 Epidemiology

 Hudson published work with Ronald Ross on epidemiology and the measurement of disease spread.
-"The classical susceptible-infectious-recovered (SIR) model, originated from the seminal papers of Ross and Ross and Hudson in 1916-1917 and the fundamental contributions of Kermack and McKendrick in 1927-1932, describes the transmission of infectious diseases between susceptible and infective individuals and provides the basic framework for almost all later epidemic models."
+"The classical susceptible-infectious-recovered (SIR) model, originated from the seminal papers of Ross and Ross and Hudson in 1916–1917 and the fundamental contributions of Kermack and McKendrick in 1927–1932, describes the transmission of infectious diseases between susceptible and infective individuals and provides the basic framework for almost all later epidemic models."